wdawson/okta.github.io/_source/_posts/2018-08-23-symfony-react-php-crud-app.md

 ```

 Here's the full version of our simple and dirty API controller (in `src/Controllers/MovieController.php` in the server code repository).
-Make sure your `MovieController.php` matches this now
+Make sure your `MovieController.php` matches this now.

 ```php
 <?php